 According to the Mayo Clinic, signs and symptoms of pneumonia may vary with many cases of pneumonia developing suddenly.
 Symptoms may include:

 Infection often follows a cold or the flu, but it can also be associated with other illnesses or occur on its own.

 Pneumonia is slightly more complicated compared to flu because you usually don't "catch" pneumonia from someone else.
 Instead, you develop the disease because your immune system is temporarily weakened, often for no known reason.
 The following suggestions from the Mayo Clinic can help prevent pneumonia:

-- Get vaccinated.
-Because pneumonia can be a complication of the flu, getting a yearly flu shot is a good way to prevent viral influenza pneumonia, which can lead to bacterial pneumonia.
-In addition, get a vaccination against pneumococcal pneumonia at least once after age 55 and, if you have any risk factors, every five years thereafter.
+- Get vaccinated - Because pneumonia can be a complication of the flu, getting a yearly flu shot is a good way to prevent viral influenza pneumonia, which can lead to bacterial pneumonia.
+In addition, get a vaccination against pneumococcal pneumonia at least once after age 65 and, if you have any risk factors, every five years thereafter.

-- Wash your hands.
-Your hands are in almost constant contact with germs that can cause pneumonia.
+- Wash your hands - Your hands are in almost constant contact with germs that can cause pneumonia.
 These germs enter your body when you touch your eyes or rub the inside of your nose.
 Washing your hands thoroughly and often can help reduce your risk.
-When washing isn't possible, use an alcohol-based hand sanitizer, which can be more effective than soap and water in destroying the bacteria and viruses that cause disease.
+When washing isn't possible, use an alcohol-based hand sanitizer that contains at least 60% alcohol, which can be more effective than soap and water in destroying the bacteria and viruses that cause disease.
 What's more, most hand sanitizers contain ingredients that keep your skin moist.
 Carry one in your purse or in your pocket.

 Number 8 - Suicide